Lt. Gov. Hosemann addresses American Rescue funds in Natchez, Adams County - Mississippi's Best Community Newspaper

 Additionally, $3.2 million is needed to resurface and stripe Morgantown Road, she said.

-Other projects in the City and County’s investment plan include drainage improvements at Concord Quarters, improvements at the Adams County Port loading dock facilities, funding for a workforce development center and and lighting for the Mississippi River bridges between Natchez and Vidalia.
+Other projects in the City and County’s investment plan include drainage improvements at Concord Quarters, improvements at the Adams County Port loading dock facilities, funding for a workforce development center and lighting for the Mississippi River bridges between Natchez and Vidalia.

 Officials said Louisiana Lt.
-Governor Billy Nungesser pledged one-half of the funds needed to light the bridge and the Town of Vidalia agreed to pay utility costs once the lights are installed.
+Governor Billy Nungesser would seek half of the funds needed to light the bridge and the Town of Vidalia agreed to pay utility costs once the lights are installed.

 Officials further requested funds for the raising of Silver Street to prevent flooding.
 American Cruise Lines and Viking USA companies have pledged $250,000 each for the project and it is estimated that another $250,000 will be needed.